 The National Pet Food Bank has been working hard to help develop robust community supports at a time where supports are more sought after than ever before.
 As the financial crisis continues and the effects of climate change cause the displacement of people and animals, many are turning to food banks to help keep themselves and their beloved animals fed.
 Food banks—both human and pet—can be crucial in keeping interspecies families together during these uncertain times.

 A large part of this work is through the administration of the National Pet Food Bank grants.
 These grants support organizations in their development of pet food assistance programs that help those experiencing hardships keep their beloved animals fed.

 Thanks to the generous donations of PetSmart Charities of Canada™ and numerous individual donors, the next National Pet Food Bank grant cycle launched on October 2nd.
 This means that a total of $40,000 will be distributed to help organizations develop pet food assistance programs across Canada.

 This grant cycle will focus on northern, rural, and Indigenous-led programs that serve their communities through access to pet resources.
 Organizations and entities can apply for funds of up to $8000 to help develop programming to help keep people and their animals together.

 Applications for the 2023 National Pet Food Bank grants are now closed.

 What can you do to help?

-- Help vulnerable companion animals to stay with their families during the deepening financial crisis.
+- Help animals to stay with their families during the continuing financial crisis.